aleskucera/Install-OpenNSA-Safnari/README.md

     [servers:vars]
     ansible_python_interpreter=/usr/bin/python3
     ansible_user=user

+The `[servers]` specifies group of servers.
+You can create another group for example `[test_servers]` with IP's and variables below.
+If you would like to run ansible playbook on those servers, you have to change `hosts: ` variable in `opennsa\playbook.yml`.
+So now header of `opennsa\playbook.yml` should look like that

+    ---
+        - hosts: test_servers
+            become: true
+            vars_files:
+            - vars/general.yml
+            - vars/passwords.yml
+            - vars/config.yml

+## Update variable files
+### General variables
+General varibles are stored in `opennsa\vars\general.yml` and changing them is not recommended.
+### Config variables

+### Passwords
+All passwords are stored in `opennsa/vars/password.yml` file. `ansible_become_pass` is password for Ansible user to use `sudo` privileges, `user_password` is password for app specific user which script makes and `postgres_user_pass` is password for Postgre SQL user.

 ## Encrypting passwords
 For installation the script uses sensible data such as sudo password, app user password and PostgreSQL user password stored in `vars/passwords.yml` In order to secure this kind of data Ansible uses Ansible-vault.
 But before we secure our data we should change default passwords in `vars/passwords.yml`.
 Then we encrypt this file by command